-It is also well accepted that a gTLD, in this case ".com", may be ignored when assessing the similarity between a trademark and a domain name.
+It is also well accepted that a generic Top-Level Domain ("gTLD"), in this case ".com", is typically ignored when assessing the confusing similarity between a trademark and a domain name.
 See WIPO Overview 3.0, section 1.11.1.